Ouwen/MimickNet/README.md

 ![Alt Text](cardiac_cineloop.gif)

 From top to bottom, the above is a cineloop of the heart with no post-processing, clinical-grade post-processing, MimickNet post-processing, and the absolute difference between MimickNet and clinical-grade post-processing.
+Histogram Matching is applied to raw beamformed data.

 ### Training the model
 The following repo was designed to be run in Google Cloud and makes use of GCS for logging.